Online Master of Science in Nursing (MSN)

-Upon completion of the MSN program, graduates should be able to:
+Upon completion of the master's in nursing online program, graduates should be able to:

 - Integrate advanced knowledge, evidence, and theories from nursing and related disciplines into a specialized area of advanced nursing practice through the use of scholarly writing.

 - Demonstrate competence in advanced nursing roles to meet current and emerging health needs of a global changing society.

 - Use scientific inquiry to identify problems and individualize patient care designed to improve care outcomes.

 - Apply advanced knowledge of leadership and management to influence health policy to transform care delivery systems and improve healthcare quality.

 - Contribute to the focus and direction of the nursing profession.